 TGaz Editor: Change the text in subclause 11.22.6.4.9.3 (“Passive Location Ranging Measurement Reporting”) as follows:

-11.22.6.4.9.3 Passive Location Ranging Measurement Reporting
+11.22.6.4.9.4 Passive Location Ranging Measurement Reporting Phase

+The Passive Location Ranging measurement reporting follows the same rules and procedures for the measurement reporting for TB Ranging described in subclause 11.22.6.4.3.4 (“TB Ranging Measurement Sounding Phase”), unless explicitly stated otherwise.

-The last phase of the Passive Location Ranging measurement sequence is the Passive Location Ranging measurement reporting phase and is transmitted a SIFS time after the Passive location ranging measurement sounding phase.
+The last phase of the Passive Location Ranging measurement sequence is the Passive Location Ranging measurement reporting phase and is transmitted SIFS time after the Passive location ranging measurement sounding phase.

-In the Passive Location Ranging measurement reporting phase, an RSTA shall send a Location Measurement Report frame and the LMR Subvariant Ranging Trigger fto one or more ISTAs that sent an HE Ranging NDP in the preceding passive location ranging measurement sounding phase.
-An ISTA addressed by the LMR Subvariant Ranging Trigger frame shall transmit an ISTA Passive Location Measurement Report frame a SIFS time after the LMR Subvariant Ranging Trigger frame transmission.
+In the Passive Location Ranging measurement reporting phase, the RSTA shall send a Location Measurement Report frame and the LMR Subvariant Ranging Trigger to one or more ISTAs that sent an HE Ranging NDP in the preceding passive location ranging measurement sounding phase.
+An ISTA addressed by the LMR Subvariant Ranging Trigger frame shall transmit an ISTA Passive Location Measurement Report frame SIFS time after the LMR Subvariant Ranging Trigger frame transmission.

-The ISTA Passive Location Measurement Report frame is defined in subclause 9.6.7.38 (ISTA Passive Location Measurement Report frame format) and contains the ISTAs ToD and ToA timestamps measured by the ISTA during a Passive Location Polling-Sounding-Reporting triplet identified by a Dialog Token included in the report.
+The ISTA Passive Location Measurement Report frame is defined in subclause 9.6.7.49 (ISTA Passive Location Measurement Report frame format).
+The ISTA Passive Location Measurement Report frame contains an ISTA Passive Location Measurement Report element, see Subclause 9.4.2.286, containing the TOD time stamp for the I2R NDP that the ISTA transmitted, the TOA time stamp of the R2I NDP that the ISTA received from the RSTA, the CFO of the ISTA with respect to the RSTA, and optionally the TOAs for I2R NDPs received from other ISTAs participating in the Passive Location Ranging Polling-Sounding-Reporting triplet identified by a Dialog Token included in the report.

 The RSTA shall send two RSTA Broadcast Passive Location Measurement Report frames a SIFS time after receiving the ISTA Passive Location Measurement Report frames from the ISTAs.